trigg/Rebuttal/README.md

 nano config.json
 ```

-Note that `serverimg` needs to be a path inside, and relative to, the projects `public` folder
+Note that `serverimg` needs to be a path inside, and relative to, the projects `public` folder.

+Gravatar is used for user avatars and any user who hasn't set one is given a generated one.
+Config option `gravatarfallback` should be set to one of any fallback in this document https://en.gravatar.com/site/implement/images/

+If you wish to allow free signup add the config option `infinitesignup` and set the value to a group name.
+Any number of users can sign up as this group by using the link `/?signup`

 #### Storage